 All the world’s a stage!
 Our theatrical productions are famous throughout the area.
 Our students have the chance to act on either our thrust stage theatre or our Black Box theatre.

 Serving and supporting all students, the center is currently looking for a student MRC Director to organize activities, open houses, student meetings for students of diversity.
-To learn more or apply, contact Michelle Boernke or call 715-389-6537.
+To learn more or apply, call 715-389-6537.